Sanzhanov/Blog-Testing-with-Cypress/README.md

 # **Blog "Testing with Cypress"** 📝

-This repository contains code snippets provided in my blog "Testing with Cypress" 🗂️
+This repository contains code snippets provided in my blog <a href="https://medium.com/testing-with-cypress">"Testing with Cypress"</a> 🗂️

 Check out the code and other data for the following articles:

 📌 <a href="https://github.com/Sanzhanov/Blog-Testing-with-Cypress/tree/main/Testing%20Excel%20Data">Testing Excel Data with Cypress</a>

-📌 <a href="">Selecting elements in Cypress tests: basic + advanced patterns (2 useful Cheatsheets)</a>
+📌 <a href="https://github.com/Sanzhanov/Blog-Testing-with-Cypress/tree/main/Selecting%20Elements">Selecting elements in Cypress tests: basic + advanced patterns (2 useful Cheatsheets)</a>

 📌 <a href="https://github.com/Sanzhanov/Blog-Testing-with-Cypress/blob/main/Tests%20optimization/recursion.ts">How to optimize Cypress tests using JavaScript abilities?
 (Part 2.
 Recursion)</a>